 The orthomosaic (true orthophoto) generation is based on orthorectification.
-This method removes the perspective distortions from the images using the DSM (that is generated from the 3D Model).
-A high number of matches/keypoints (more than 1000) is required to generate the 3D model.
+This method removes the perspective distortions from the images using the DSM.
+A high number of matches/keypoints (more than 1000) is required to generate the model.
 This method handles all types of terrain, as well as large datasets.
 Distances are preserved and therefore the orthomosaic can be used for measurements.

 The following steps are performed to generate the orthomosaic:

-2. Project images on 2.5D model to generate the orthomosaic.
+- Project images on the 2.5D model to generate the orthomosaic.